-Depending on your insurance premium and credit history, choosing to pay monthly can add up to an extra 20% on the cost of your insurance over the year.
+Depending on the insurance provider and your credit history, choosing to pay monthly can add up to 20% onto the cost of your insurance over the year.